jgraichen/salt-tower/README.md

 site/a/staging/*
 ```

+##### File lookup

-Includes will be matches to files and directories, e.g. when including `path/to/file` the first existing match will be used:
+File names will be matches to files and directories, e.g. when including `path/to/file` the first existing match will be used:

 ```
 path/to/file